andreasremdt/ag-grid-test/README.md

 - Pressing ESC while the search textbox is visible clears the URL query parameter, resets the grid, and hides the textbox.
 - Clicking on the Close button while the search textbox is visible clears the URL query parameter, resets the grid, and hides the textbox.

+## Context source

+- The prop `contextSource` can be set on the table and accepts an object with an async `get` function.
+The `get` function returns an object with as many properties as needed.
+- The `get` function is called upon grid initialization, fetching all data.
+That data is persisted as `metadata` in the grid's internal context.

 ## Custom views

 - The prop `customViewsLayout` can be set on the table and accepts "dropdown", "simple", or "none".